 Exception handling is a crucial aspect of programming that allows developers to deal with errors and unexpected situations gracefully.
 In Python, an exception is an event that disrupts the normal flow of a program due to an error or unexpected behavior.

-The try-except block is used to handle exceptions.
-Code within the try block is executed, and if an exception occurs, it's caught by the corresponding except block.
-This prevents the program from terminating abruptly.
+block is executed, and if an exception occurs, it's caught by the corresponding except

 try: